 BBM and BSocSc (OBHR & Psychology), Singapore Management University (2012)

-Geared with the conviction that happy and productive employees drive the success of an organization, Asst Prof Chong SinHui's research seeks to understand and optimize employee motivation and well-being through the application of psychological concepts and the use of both quantitative and qualitative methods.
-She is especially interested in examining how interpersonal mechanisms such as leadership and coworker interactions can be leveraged to improve employees' work experience and efficiency, both in the paid and non-paid domains.
+Asst Prof Chong SinHui's research seeks to optimize employee motivation and well-being by studying why and how interpersonal mechanisms (i.e., leadership and coworker interactions) can be leveraged to improve employees' work experience and efficiency, both in the paid and unpaid domains.

-As an instructor, SinHui emphasizes active application of theoretical concepts into real life.
+As an instructor, SinHui emphasizes experiential learning and an active application of theoretical concepts into real life.
 Her teaching experience comprises undergraduate courses in Organizational Behavior, Management Skills, Industrial/Organizational Psychology, Research Methods, and Introductory Psychology.

-* Identity management across work domains (i.e., work vs. family domains, paid vs. non-paid domains, etc.)
+* Identity management across work domains (i.e., work vs. personal domains, paid vs. unpaid domains, etc.)

 Motivational synergies can emerge from employees’ formal and informal interpersonal exchanges in the workplace.
 SinHui's research aims to enhance employee motivation and well-being through social processes.
 She applies socio-cognitive and emotional theoretical perspectives to study when and how employees’ interactions with various parties (i.e., leaders, coworkers, external parties) shape the regulation of their work-related attitudes and behaviors.
 She conducts a mix of field studies and lab experiments, both quantitative and qualitative, to test these research models.